China launches crude oil options open to foreign traders

 The Shanghai Futures Exchange, which owns the INE, said the companies involved in the first batch of trades included the Hong Kong and East China subsidiaries of PetroChina International Co, commodities traders Trafigura, Mercuria and Freepoint Commodities and Chinese brokerage CITIC Securities.

+The INE also announced 10 market-makers for the contract, including CITIC Securities, Shenwan Hongyuan Securities and Guotai Junan Risk Management Co.

-"The new options contract will, as did the futures contract, take time to attract significant liquidity and participation from a wider non-domestic audience," said Lee Lian Tuck at brokerage StoneX, adding that there had been more interest from domestic investors.
+"The new options contract will, as did the futures contract, take time to attract significant liquidity and participation from a wider non-domestic audience," said Lee Lian Tuck, head of listed derivatives, Asia, at brokerage StoneX, adding that there had been more interest from domestic investors.

 "But the addition of an options contract ... in such a large market is definitely another step in the right direction."